 The account totals that exist on the last day of your old system become the opening balance of Total Office Manager.

 Let’s say your company uses a standard calendar year.
 This means your last full year ended December 31.
 You decide your Start Date is going to be April 1.
-You will start by making a journal entry in each of your company’s accounts.
+You will start by making a Journal Entries Report in each of your company’s accounts.
 These entries will be last year’s totals.
 In other words, they represent the last full year on that old system.

 In Total Office Manager, we recommend that you enter totals for all of your accounts up to and including December 31 (or the end of your actual business year).
 You do not have to enter each and every transaction for all prior years.
 You can enter one number to represent the total for each account (like rent) up to your last day on your old system (the date that you closed the books).
 These totals are added through a series of journal entries.
 Your accountant or a full-charge bookkeeper will know exactly what we are talking about.